 Option_title – if you import custom option of select type, you are supposed to configure its value

 You must admin that it is not the easiest procedure, but, as you might have already guessed, you daily import routine can be simplified with a Magento 2 import extension.

-How to Import / Update Product Stock in Magento 2
+How to Import / Update Product Stock or Other Specific Product Attributes in Magento 2

-To import product stock data in Magento 2, you only need a CSV file with two columns: sku & qty.
+To import product stock data in Magento 2, you only need a CSV file with three columns: sku, product_type, and qty.
 The “qty” column represents the full stock value, so you can’t increase/decrease the stock value by importing a CSV file manually.
 You can only specify the new amount.
 Let’s look at the example:

 A CSV file with such parameters will apply a quantity of 100 items to the product with SKU 667.
 Beside, it will set “Stock Availability” to “In Stock” if previously the qty parameter was 0 and “Stock Availability” was “Out of Stock”.

 The “Product type” (product_type) column is required by Magento 2 and should contain a product type in lowercase – simple, configurable, downloadable, etc.